Perspective | Navy and Air Force met on 9/11, which meant football was just a small part of the story

 Each fall, several juniors from the service academies spend a semester at one of the other academies.
 Just before the meeting of the football teams, the transfers are allowed to join their classmates, crossing the field to be with, in this case, their fellow mids or fellow cadets.

 They stand at attention facing one another, change sides of the field and then sprint into the stands.
 They always wear a message of some kind on the back of their uniforms.
-Usually it’s banal stuff like, “Sink the Mids,” or “Ground the Zoomies.”
+Usually it’s banal stuff such as “Sink the Mids” or “Ground the Zoomies.”

 Not Saturday.

-The message on the backs of the Mids’ uniforms said simply: ‘9112001.’
-The Air Force uniforms said: ‘Never Forget.’
+The message on the backs of the Mids’ uniforms said simply: “9112001.”
+The Air Force uniforms said: “Never Forget.”

-Simple, yet eloquent.
+Simple yet eloquent.

-And then, the teams played football, which didn’t turn out well for Navy.
+And then the teams played football, which didn’t turn out well for Navy.
 Air Force scored the game’s last 23 points.
 Navy’s defense didn’t play poorly for most of the day, but the offense was, in a word, awful.
-Navy gained 68 yards total on offense and that was with some consolation yardage in the fourth quarter.
+Navy gained 68 yards total, and that was with some consolation yardage in the fourth quarter.
 The Mids picked up six first downs — one in the first three quarters.
 They averaged 1.1 yards per rush.

-“We’re a running team and we had 36 yards,” Niumatalolo said.
+“We’re a running team, and we had 36 yards,” Niumatalolo said.
 “Not close to good enough.”

 Air Force wasn’t a whole lot better, but everything is relative.
 It managed 176 yards on the ground — 3.0 yards per carry — and had 14 first downs.
-Not that impressive, but, compared to Navy, the Falcons were Oregon under Chip Kelly.
+Not that impressive, but compared with Navy, the Falcons were Oregon under Chip Kelly.

 “Our defense was great,” Air Force Coach Troy Calhoun said.
-“We just hung in there, hung in there, and finally got going just enough offense.
-The special teams plays though, were huge.”
+“We just hung in there, hung in there and finally got going just enough [on] offense.
+The special teams plays, though, were huge.”

 The Falcons led 7-3 at halftime, both scores set up by short punts followed by a short burst of offense.
-Navy quarterback Xavier Arline picked up 26 yards on a quarterback counter play — after a 12-yard Air Force punt — and was only kept out of the end zone by a shoestring tackle by TD Blackmon.
-Navy went nowhere from there and Bijan Nichols came in to kick a 23-yard field goal with 10:36 left in the half.
+Navy quarterback Xavier Arline picked up 26 yards on a quarterback counter play — after a 12-yard Air Force punt — and was only kept out of the end zone by a shoestring tackle by TD Blackmon on the 10-yard line.
+Navy went nowhere from there, and Bijan Nichols came in to kick a 23-yard field goal with 10:36 left in the half.

 At that moment, the 3-0 lead looked as if it might be insurmountable.